bswap-eng/ethereum-package/README.md

   # 16000000000 gwei
   ejection_balance: 16000000000,

+  # ETH1 follow distance
+  # Defaults to 2048
+  eth1_follow_distance: 2048

   # The epoch at which the capella and deneb forks are set to occur.
   capella_fork_epoch: 0
   deneb_fork_epoch: 500
   electra_fork_epoch: null

+  # Network name, used to enable syncing of alternative networks
+  # Defaults to "kurtosis"
+  # You can sync any public network by setting this to the network name (e.g. "mainnet", "goerli", "sepolia", "holesky")
+  # You can sync any devnet by setting this to the network name (e.g. "dencun-devnet-12", "verkle-gen-devnet-2")
+  network: "kurtosis"

 # Configuration place for transaction spammer - https:#github.com/MariusVanDerWijden/tx-fuzz
 tx_spammer_params: